-Research, teaching, and innovation at the Chair for Dependability of Software-intensive Systems (DSiS) is inspired by the fact that in many areas of our daily lives, software has become one the main drivers of innovation.
+Research, teaching, and innovation at the Dependability of Software-intensive Systems (DSiS) group is inspired by the fact that in many areas of our daily lives, software has become one the main drivers of innovation.
 This means that dependability (including safety, security, reliability, availability, and performance) of systems strongly depends on the quality of the software.
 Our research on dependability of software-intensive systems has the vision of software engineering principles and methods integrated into systems engineering to systematically model and analyse software-intensive systems.
 This results in two major research lines: On the one hand, we work on a scientific foundation of software design in an engineering sense: We should be able to predict the consequences on design decisions prior to realization.
 Therefore, we work on software architecture quality analysis, which includes architecture-based simulators for performance and reliability and architecture-based analyses of confidentiality, vulnerability but also maintainability.
 On the other hand, we research on the extension of software-engineering-based approaches to handle complexity, and to make them applicable to non-software domains, such as meta-modelling, model- and view-based development, and view, version and variant consistency management.
 Both research lines are specialized for automotive and mobility applications as well as for the Industry 4.0 domain.

 01 December 2021